We just reached 30,000 articles on this wiki! 🥳

 Like in the initial Japanese release and the US release, a level select menu can be accessed.

 To access the level select during cutscenes, demos, and gameplay, change the byte at 0x8C768B38 to 02.
 This method does not work on the title screen of this version, and will not give you control of the character unless you already had control from loading a level from the title screen's level select.
+It is prone to incorrectly loading levels and textures if done this way.

-Hot Shelter is missing from this level select, along with Eggmobile 2 (Egg Walker), the Knuckles fight with Chaos 6, also listed separately in the final game's developer level select because of the changes to the arena in Knuckles' fight, the first battle with E-101, and "Eggmanrobo" (Zero).
+Hot Shelter is missing from this level select, along with Eggmobile 2 (Egg Walker), the Knuckles fight with Chaos 6 (also listed separately in the final game's developer level select because of the changes to the arena in Knuckles' fight), the first battle with E-101, and "Eggmanrobo" (Zero).

 SPR Task